-3.1 EXAMINATION
+3.01 EXAMINATION

 - A. Examine the Contract Documents to become familiar with Project requirements and to discover conditions in systems' designs that may preclude proper TAB of systems and equipment. - B. Examine systems for installed balancing devices, such as test ports, gage cocks, thermometer wells, flow-control devices, balancing valves and fittings, and manual volume dampers.
-Verify that locations of these balancing devices are accessible. - C. Examine the approved submittals for HVAC systems and equipment. - D. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems' output, and statements of philosophies and assumptions about HVAC system and equipment controls. - E. Examine ceiling plenums and under floor air plenums used for supply, return, or relief air to verify that they meet the leakage class of connected ducts and are properly separated from adjacent areas.
+Verify that locations of these balancing devices are accessible. - C. Examine the approved submittals for HVAC systems and equipment. - D. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems' output, and statements of philosophies and assumptions about HVAC system and equipment controls. - E. Examine ceiling plenums used for supply, return, or relief air to verify that they meet the leakage class of connected ducts as specified in Division 23 Section "Metal Ducts" and are properly separated from adjacent areas.
 Verify that penetrations in plenum walls are sealed and fire-stopped if required. - F. Examine equipment performance data including fan and pump curves. - 1.
-Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system. - 2.
-Calculate system-effect factors to reduce performance ratings of HVAC equipment when installed under conditions different from the conditions used to rate equipment performance.
-To calculate system effects for air systems, use tables and charts found in AMCA 201, "Fans and Systems," or in SMACNA's "HVAC Systems Duct Design."
-Compare results with the design data and installed conditions. - G. Examine system and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections have been performed. - H. Examine test reports specified in individual system and equipment Sections. - I. Examine HVAC equipment and filters and verify that bearings are greased, belts are aligned and tight, and equipment with functioning controls is ready for operation.
+Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system. - G. Examine system and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections have been performed. - H. Examine test reports specified in individual system and equipment Sections. - I. Examine HVAC equipment and filters and verify that bearings are greased, belts are aligned and tight, and equipment with functioning controls is ready for operation. - J. Examine terminal units, such as variable-air-volume boxes, and verify that they are accessible and their controls are connected and functioning. - K. Examine strainers.
+Verify that startup screens are replaced by permanent screens with indicated perforations.

-- J. Examine terminal units; such as variable-air-volume boxes, and verify that they are accessible and their controls are connected and functioning. - K. Examine operating safety interlocks and controls on HVAC equipment. - L. Report deficiencies discovered before and during performance of TAB procedures.
+- L. Examine three-way valves for proper installation for their intended function of diverting or mixing fluid flows. - M. Examine heat-transfer coils for correct piping connections and for clean and straight fins. - N. Examine system pumps to ensure absence of entrained air in the suction piping. - O. Examine operating safety interlocks and controls on HVAC equipment. - P. Report deficiencies discovered before and during performance of TAB procedures.
 Observe and record system reactions to changes in conditions.
 Record default set points if different from indicated values.

-3.2 PREPARATION
+3.02 PREPARATION

 - A. Prepare a TAB plan that includes strategies and step-by-step procedures. - B. Complete system-readiness checks and prepare reports.
 Verify the following: - 1.
 Permanent electrical-power wiring is complete. - 2.
-Automatic temperature-control systems are operational. - 3.
-Equipment and duct access doors are securely closed. - 4.
-Balance, smoke, and fire dampers are open. - 5.
-Isolating and balancing valves are open and control valves are operational. - 6.
-Ceilings are installed in critical areas where air-pattern adjustments are required and access to balancing devices is provided. - 7.
+Hydronic systems are filled, clean, and free of air. - 3.
+Automatic temperature-control systems are operational. - 4.
+Equipment and duct access doors are securely closed. - 5.
+Balance, smoke, and fire dampers are open. - 6.
+Isolating and balancing valves are open and control valves are operational. - 7.
 Windows and doors can be closed so indicated conditions for system operations can be met.

-3.3 GENERAL PROCEDURES FOR TESTING AND BALANCING
+3.03 GENERAL PROCEDURES FOR TESTING AND BALANCING